 4. Gomukh Tapovan Trek

-Gangotri-Gaumukh Tapovan trek is a popular trek of India.
+Gangotri-Gaumukh Tapovan trek is a popular trek of Uttarakhand.
 It is Located at the base of the Gangotri glacier, Gaumukh also known as Cow’s mouth is a source of holy river Ganga.
 On the other hand, Tapovan is located above the Gangotri glacier.
 This trek will pass traveler through glaciers.

 Therefore, it is certainly one of the great treks best meant for adventure from across the globe.
 This trail is rated as moderate and therefore can be undertaken by mountaineers and non-mountaineers with good state-of-health.
 The Gomukh Tapovan Trek is one of the most exciting and moderate treks in Uttarakhand.
 Tourists will pass through an orchard of coniferous pine trees at Chirbasa and birch at Bhojwassa.
 The trek takes you to the Lanka and Gomukh from Bhojwassa.